open-cogsci/osdoc/content/boks/07-timing.md

 Test your own system {#test-yourself}
 --------------------

-You can test the Boks your own system using the `unittest` script included with the Boks source.
-You can run the full test suite with the following command (the command line arguments specify which tests should be performed):
+You can test the Boks your own system using the `unittest` and `testreport` scripts included with the Boks source.
+For an explanation, see the `readme.md`, which can be viewed online [here](unittest-readme).

-	./unittest led buttons photodiode latency commspeed noise

-On Linux, you can also run the `testreport` script, which runs a number of tests using the `unittest` script and automatically generates a .pdf file of the results ([example][test-report-example]):

-	./testreport

-Furthermore, you can test your Boks in OpenSesame using the `boks_test.opensesame` file included with the Boks source code.
+In addition, you can test your Boks in OpenSesame using the `boks_test.opensesame.tar.gz` file included with the Boks source code.

 [^system-1]: Acer Aspire V5-171, Intel Core I3-2365M @ 1.4Ghz, 6GB, 11.6" LCD
 [^system-2]: HP Compaq dc7900, Intel Core 2 Quad Q9400 @ 2.66Ghz, 3GB, 21" ViewSonic P227f CRT